 “With constant requests for reports, growing responsibilities and being siloed from other departments,” the report says, “ops professionals don’t have the support and resources they need to scale and empower others with data.”Read More

 When you look back at 2020 marketing predictions published prior to the pandemic, you might notice advice that ended up being pretty spot-on, a little inaccurate or maybe even more relevant than you anticipated in terms of its representation of our actual state of affairs this year.

 Of course, any misrepresentation we discover now is understandably justified, but it’s interesting to look back and see where we thought we would be—as well as what, even through all the chaos, has still rung true.

 It’s pretty common knowledge that in order for marketers to be successful, they need to collaborate with other departments across the organization.
 Creating the most in-depth and effective marketing plan is absolutely a team sport involving departmental input across the board.

 A great marketing plan is one that integrates marketing with other departments such as sales, finance and product development.
 Departmental collaboration is essential in order to create an in-depth and complete marketing plan.
 Unfortunately, it’s not as common as it should be.
 And if you can relate to this lack of collaboration, you’re not the only one; in fact, you’re in the majority.Read More

-For a lot of B2B businesses, account-based marketing represents an effective way to target and win the customers that are most valuable to you.
-84% of the businesses that do account-based marketing and measure how well it works cite a higher ROI from ABM than from the other types of marketing conducted.Read More
+For a lot of B2B businesses, an account-based marketing strategy represents an effective way to target and win the customers that are most valuable to you.
+84% of the businesses that do account-based marketing and measure how well it works cite a higher ROI from an ABM strategy than from the other types of marketing conducted.Read More